-It is one of the defining questions of our age: do we focus on preventing climate change, or switch our efforts to adapting to it?
+It is one of the defining questions of our age: do we focus on reducing the impacts of climate change, or switch our efforts to adapting to it?
 The Schoonschip floating community in Amsterdam has a simple answer: why not do both at the same time?

 In a world of rising sea levels, the Schoonschip floating community (Dutch for “clean ship”) is showing how to live sustainably on the water.
-In waves of arrivals since December last year, houseboats are being towed down the Johan van Hasselt canal in North Amsterdam to be moored in place near the De Ceuvel cleantech playground.
-By 2020 the neighborhood is expected to house over 100 residents across 46 households, all experimenting with sustainable solutions to the unique challenges of on-water living.
+Over the past few years, houseboats were towed down the Johan van Hasselt canal in North Amsterdam and moored in place near the De Ceuvel cleantech playground.
+Today the neighborhood is housing over 100 residents across 46 households, all experimenting with sustainable solutions to the unique challenges of on-water living.

-It is an example of growing relevance to urban planners working in coastal areas – if action to reduce carbon emissions doesn’t ramp up significantly, the C40 network estimates 800 million people will be put at risk from sea level rise of at least half a metre by the 2050s.
+Schoonschip is an example of growing relevance to urban planners working in coastal areas – if action to reduce carbon emissions doesn’t ramp up significantly, the C40 network estimates 800 million people will be put at risk from sea level rise of at least half a meter by the 2050s.
 Global average sea level has already risen by about 16–21 cm since 1900, with about 7 cm occurring since 1993.
 Similar floating communities with sustainability at their core are found around the world, from Rotterdam, in the Netherlands, to Seattle, Washington, in the United States.

 Water is something to live with and enjoy